gangcai/scageclock/README.md

 pip install scageclock
 ## example
 ### example data and model
-- example data can be found at data/pytest_data
+- example data can be found at "data/pytest_data" of this repository
-- example GMA model file can be found at data/trained_models/GMA_models
+- example GMA model file can be found at "data/trained_models/GMA_models" of this repository

 ### making age prediction
 ```python